dwcowan/RegClassifier/docs/identifier_registry.md

 # Identifier Registry

 This is the **single source of truth** for classes, functions, variables, constants, files/modules, tests, and other identifiers, that are defined in the project.
+The [identifier registry](identifier_registry.md) is the definitve source for the collection of all identifiers, **not** how to name the indentifiers.
 Update it via PR and keep it in sync with code.

 Refer to [Matlab Style Guide](Matlab_Style_Guide.md) for naming rules and [README_NAMING](README_NAMING.md) for process guidelines.